Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 For researchers and clinicians

 The 58.9% average global treatment gap means that the majority of people experiencing anxiety are not in clinical systems.
 Their primary information-seeking happens via search.
 The trajectory from definition to coping to relational framing suggests that peer-recognition and community framing are functioning as informal support mechanisms.
-Formal systems that ignore this layer are missing where most emotional processing is actually occurring.
+Formal systems that ignore this layer may be missing where most emotional processing is actually occurring.

 For content and media